xalkan00/Digital-electronics-1/Labs/04-segment/README.md

 | d | 1101 | 0 | 1 | 1 | 0 |
 | E | 1110 | 0 | 1 | 0 | 0 |
 | F | 1111 | 0 | 1 | 1 | 0 |

+#### Screenshot with simulated time waveforms; always display all inputs and outputs.